Social | Community

 Safe mobility for truck drivers (India)

 To help ensure safe mobility on the road and reduce the number of traffic accidents, Bridgestone India Private Ltd. focused on developing truck driving skills and providing a vision correction program for truckers.
 The Group implemented both initiatives with the help of its employee volunteers.
-To date, 450 youths have been trained as skilled commercial drivers, 11,000 truckers have undergone vision check-ups and treatment, with 2,520 spectacles distributed to truckers for vision correction.
+To date, 450 youths have been trained as skilled commercial drivers, 11,000 truckers have undergone vision check-ups and treatment, with 2,520 pairs of glasses distributed to truckers for vision correction.
 Additionally, the program provided counseling sessions focused on adopting healthier lifestyles.
 In 2022, 256 more truckers were trained and 3,137 truckers underwent vision check-ups and treatment.

 Relevant Information